-Join Jim Stice for an in-depth discussion in this video Ordinary income and capital gains income, part of Income Tax Fundamentals.
+Join Jim Stice for an in-depth discussion in this video Ordinary income and capital gains income, part of Finance Foundations: Income Taxes.

 - Now let's talk about two different kinds of income out there.
 There's ordinary income and there's capital gains income.
 Ordinary income is just like it sounds, it's ordinary.
 The wages that you get from the job that you have your salary, that's ordinary income.
 Let's say you've got a savings account in the bank and you earn interest, that's ordinary income.
 Capital gains income is when you make an investment.
 Let's say you buy a stock portfolio, and hopefully you're going to buy it low and sell it high.
 Let's, for example, say I buy a stock portfolio at $1,000 and I sell it at $1,300, that $300 difference, the amount that it went up, is called capital gains income.